Cityopt/cityopt/misc/DevEnv.md

 Project Lombok from [http://projectlombok.org/download.html]

-- Run downloaded JAR, select Eclipse installation folder
+- Open a console window (with administrator privileges if Eclipse is installed in a restricted directory like C:\Program Files).
+Change directory to your local maven repository, where maven should have downloaded the lombok java archive: e.g. C:\Users\Michael\.m2\repository\org\projectlombok\lombok\1.14.8 Run the lombok.jar using "java -jar lombok-1.14.8.jar", select Eclipse installation folder and restart Eclipse.

 Alternatives: Instead of Eclipse Luna, Eclipse Kepler can also be used, but it requires Java 8 patches.
 If starting from non-EE Eclipse, you'll need to